Devenec/DevEngine/README.md

 ### Upcoming Features

+- x64 support
 - Proper memory management
-- OpenGL 3.x support
 - Multithreading support

 ### Supported Platforms

+- Linux (tested on Xubuntu 14.04 x64)
-- Windows (tested on Windows 7 and Windows 10)
+- Windows (tested on Windows 7 x64 and Windows 10 x64)

+### Building

+#### Linux

+Clang 3.6 and (GNU) Make 3.81 is required (older versions may also work).

+The project depends on the following additional development libraries:
+- libc++
+- libX11
+- libXrandr

+Call ```make``` in the root directory.
+See the root makefile for configuration.

+#### Windows

+Visual Studio 2015 is required.

+Open build/devengine.sln and build the solution. libpng and zlib projects are excluded from "Build Solution" on Debug configuration, and they need to be built separately.
+This way, when rebuilding the entire solution, they don't need to be rebuilt and some time is saved.

 ### Third Party Source Code Included